-At the dealership, Mr. Grimes strode outdoors and took Father to where stood the gleaming Fury, headlights stacked, the upper ones jutting ahead.
+At the dealership, Mr. Grimes strode outdoors and took Father to where stood the gleaming Fury, headlights stacked on top of each other, the upper one jutting ahead.
 The car's stance had it doing 60 standing still.

 "Here it is, Father, washed and waxed.
 You like?"
 "It's beautiful, Mr. Grimes."

-They walked around it, Mr. Grimes caressing it and murmuring about its features.
+They walked around it, Mr. Grimes caressing it

+and murmuring about its features.
 Then they stepped indoors to sign the papers.
-Mr. Grimes awarding the Ford a big fat trade-in allowance, Father Schmidt wrote a check for the balance, acquiring his \$3,300 car with radio, white-wall tires, power brakes, power steering, air conditioning and undercoating for a tad under \$2,500 (it cleaned him out).
+Mr. Grimes awarding the Ford a big fat trade-in allowance, Father Schmidt wrote a check for the balance, acquiring his \$3,300 car with radio, white-wall tires, power brakes, power steering, air conditioning and undercoating for a tad over \$2,400 (it cleaned him out).
 Mr. Grimes said he didn't make many such deals, but credited the Man Upstairs with suggesting this one, and professed himself satisfied.